-Chris Richards gave a very interesting talk with slides on Worlebury lron Age Hillfort as part of Archaeology Day held at the museum.
+Chris Richards gave a very interesting talk with slides on Worlebury Iron Age Hillfort as part of Archaeology Day held at the museum.

 They also mined red & yellow ochre.
-They built their homes on he south side of the wall to stay out of the notorious wind for which Weston is well known.
-There are several bronze age barrows on top also, one of which had possibly been the site of an Altar as lots of Things' were discovered lying on the surface - perhaps the soil from the barrow had eroded, thereby revealing votive offerings?
-As limestone would have been too hard to dig with the traditional antler picks, it must be assumed that they used iron crowbars to dig into the rock and thereby crack the rock along the naturally forming fissures.
+They built their homes on the south side of the wall to stay out of the notorious wind for which Weston is well known.
+There are several bronze age barrows on top also, one of which had possibly been the site of an altar as several objects were discovered lying on the surface - perhaps the soil from the barrow had eroded, thereby revealing votive offerings?
+As limestone would have been too hard to dig with the traditional antler picks, it must be assumed that they used iron crowbars to dig into the rock and thereby crack it along the naturally forming fissures.
 The stones were faced and their quality remarked upon by Caesar.

 Many of us knew something about life on Worlebury Hillfort before our talk, many of us had a lot more insight into the lives of our ancient neighbours by the end of this fascinating hour!